AMENDMENTIn October 2022, Regional local information was added.

-For further information about Information Sharing Protocols please go to the LSCP website.
+For further information about Information Sharing Protocols, please go to the Safeguarding Children Partnership website.

-The General Data Protection Regulation (GDPR) and Data Protection Act 2018 are based on existing best practice associated with the Data Protection Act 2018.
-They ensure personal information is obtained and processed fairly and lawfully; only disclosed in appropriate circumstances; is accurate, relevant and not held longer than necessary; and is kept securely.
+The UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 ensure that personal information is obtained and processed fairly and lawfully; only disclosed in appropriate circumstances; is accurate, relevant and not held longer than necessary; and is kept securely.

 They balance the rights of the information subject (the individual whom the information is about) with the need to share information about them.